eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Tags {#tags}

-- give up the hierarchy
-- information can be tagged and found through boolean operations on tags
+Give up on hierarchy:
+objects can be given a list of tags, clicking on a tag shows all objects with the tag, boolean operation on tags (`a and (b or c)`) can be used to search.

+**Pros:**

+- Handles the fact that objects can live in multiple places.

+**Cons:**

+- Tags are themselves flat.

 ## Pure Hypertext {#hypertext}